Exosome (vesicle): Exosome uptake

 Specific targeting by exosomes is an active area of research.
 The exact mechanisms of exosome targeting is limited to a few general mechanisms like docking of the exosomes with specific proteins, sugars, and lipid, or micropinocytosis.
 The internalized exosomes are targeted to the endosomes which release their content in the recipient cell.

 Sorting and packaging of cargoes in exosomes

 Exosomes contain different cargoes; proteins, lipids, and nucleic acids.
 These cargoes are specifically sorted and packaged into exosomes.
 The contents packaged into exosomes are cell type specific and also influenced by cellular conditions.
-Exosomal microRNAs (exomiRs) and proteins are sorted and packaged in exosomes.
-Villarroya-Beltri and colleagues identified a conserved GGAG specific motif, EXOmotif, in the miRNA packaged in the exosomes which was absent in the cytosolic miRNA (CLmiRNA), which binds to sumoylated heterogeneous nuclear riboprotein (hnRNP) A2B1 for exosome specific miRNA packaging Proteins are packaged in ESCRT, tertraspanins, lipid- dependent mechanisms.
+Exosomal microRNAs (exomiRNAs) and proteins are sorted and packaged in exosomes.
+Villarroya-Beltri and colleagues identified a conserved GGAG specific motif, EXOmotif, in the miRNA packaged in the exosomes which was absent in the cytosolic miRNA (CLmiRNA), which binds to sumoylated heterogeneous nuclear riboprotein (hnRNP) A2B1 for exosome specific miRNA packaging.
+Proteins are packaged in ESCRT, tetraspanins, lipid- dependent mechanisms.
 Exosomes are enriched in cholesterol, sphingomyelin, saturated phosphatidylcholine and phosphatidylethanolamine as compared to the plasma membrane of the cell.